Flag of Nepal: Non-standard versions

 White rectangular flag with the national flag's design at the hoist, used occasionally, such as at the 2016 Olympics.

 The shape of the flag is unique among sovereign nations, which has made it difficult to accommodate in large-scale international uses.
 For example, a protocol established for the Olympic Games in 2004 specified that all flags should be manufactured as rectangles with a 2:3 aspect ratio, for uniformity.
 During the 2016 Summer Olympics, it was common for the flag to be printed with a white background, to expand it to a rectangular shape.
 The protocol manual for the 2020 Summer Olympics, by contrast, named Nepal as the only exception to the standard size requirement, instead requiring its flag to be the same height as the other flags.

-During a 2018 visit of the Indian Prime Minister Narendra Modi to Janakpur, a version of the flag with incorrect shape and geometrical proportions was flown by officials, causing outrage on social media and with national personnel.
+During a 2018 visit of the Indian Prime Minister Narendra Modi to Janakpur, a version of the flag with incorrect shape and geometrical proportions, such as a thicker blue border, was flown by officials, causing outrage on social media and with national personnel.